Vibhav201/GISTER/README.md

-# GISTER - A News Website using the NewsAPI and jQuery
+# GISTER - A News Website built using the NewsAPI and jQuery

 - Built from scratch with HTML & CSS